cits3007/cits3007.github.io/assets/lectures/lect01--intro.md

 And we look at two main approaches:

-- finding vulnerabilities in existing software
+- *finding* vulnerabilities in existing software
-- avoiding vulnerabilities in new software
+- *avoiding* vulnerabilities in new software
   (whether at the design or the implementation phases)

 ### Related areas

+Some areas we *don't* cover (or, not in detail):

 - The job of administering and operating software once it *is* developed is part of \alert{system administration} or \alert{security